mus-format/mus-go/README.md

     }
     u                  = mus.UnmarshallerFn[int](varint.UnmarshalInt)
     vl com.ValidatorFn[int] = func(e int) (err error) { // Elements validator.
-      // Checks the slice elements.
       if e > 10 {
         err = ErrTooBigSliceElem
       }
       return
     }
-    sk                 = mus.SkipperFn(varint.SkipInt) // Implementation of the
+    sk                 = mus.SkipperFn(varint.SkipInt) // If nil, a validation
-    // mus.Skipper interface for the slice elements, may be nil, in which case
-    // a validation error will be returned immediately.
-If != nil and one of the
+    // error will be returned immediately.
+If != nil and one of the validators
-    // validators returns an error, it will be used to skip the rest of the
+    // returns an error, will be used to skip the rest of the slice.
-    // slice.
   )
   // ...
   sl, n, err := ord.UnmarshalValidSlice[int](lenU, lenVl, u, vl, sk, bs)